 When orders come in, they will utilize ELD mandate transport and tracking tech to ensure your orders arrive at their final destination on time, thereby improving customer satisfaction.

 Other options include a 4PL and 5PL, which covers even more than a 3PL and manages the 3PL for you so that you’re free to focus on the core aspects of your business.

 It's a brilliant idea to partner with ethical suppliers who use sustainable packaging, too.
 It’ll go a long way toward enhancing your brand’s reputation and boosting customer loyalty in a world where over 60% of customers say they are concerned about the planet's future.

 If you go down this route and adopt other eco-friendly practices, communicate your sustainability efforts to your customers.

-Alternatively, you could fulfill your orders, in which case you’d need to minimize your shipping zones, slash the time in transit, and find other cost-cutting measures like investing in inventory management software to avoid overstock and understock.
+Alternatively, you could fulfill your orders, in which case you’d need to minimize your shipping zones, slash the time in transit, ask your app developer to create a product tracking software, and find other cost-cutting measures like investing in inventory management software to avoid overstock and understock.

 5. Leverage User-Generated Content (UGC)

 Research shows that 97% of people read customer reviews before purchasing.